 I love warm breakfast in the morning and oatmeal is often my dish of choice.
 I remember going to summer camp and having porridge mixed with Red River Cereal.
 I loved it then and have had it ever since.
 The pressure cooker makes this super easy.
 If you have never made pressure cooker steel cut oats then you will love this recipe.

 Why Is Cooking Oats In A Pressure Cooker So Great?

 Pressure cookers can make the cooking process simpler and quicker.
 One of the meals that usually does not need to be sped up is breakfast, namely oatmeal.
-But, since using my electric pressure cooker, I have discovered that using it to cook steel cut oats is very convenient.
+But cooking steel cut oats is a longer process than rolled oats and using the pressure cooker makes it so fast and easy.

 In this recipe, I have used half steel cut oats and half red river cereal.
 You can cook them in the pressure cooker while you are in the shower or doing other things to get ready in the morning.
 There is no need to stand over the pot stirring, the pressure cooker takes care of everything.